Menu

 "Some of you may recall the strange affair of the Phantom of the Opera - a mystery never fully explained..."

 These early lines from Andrew Lloyd Webber's hit musical set the dark, mysterious atmosphere of the production.
-Seen by well over 58 million people worldwide, this version of the classic story is perhaps the most popular in today's culture.
+Seen by well over 140 million people worldwide, this version of the classic story is perhaps the most popular in today's culture.
 Its sweeping compositions and lyrics, combined with lavish costumes, provide for a memorable experience of live theatre.
 While Lloyd Webber's production may be one of the most recognizable versions of the story, it is not the first.
-What is known as the Phantom of the Opera has evolved over nearly a century of literature, motion picture, and theatrical productions.
+What is known as the Phantom of the Opera has evolved over more than a century of literature, motion picture, and theatrical productions.

 • Poor, unhappy Erik!
 Should we pity him?
 Should we curse him?
 He asked only to be someone like everyone else.
 But he was too ugly.
 He had either to hide his genius or play tricks with it, when, with an ordinary face, he would have been one of the noblest members of the human race.
 He had a heart great enough to hold the empire of the world, and in the end had to be content with a cellar.
 Clearly, then, we must pity the Opera Ghost.
 (Leroux 273)